 Dehydration is a common problem for athletes and fitness enthusiasts.
 It is very important to keep yourself hydrated after a workout to avoid some nasty experiences.
 Here are some of the best ways and tips on how to rehydrate properly after a fitness routine. ~ Ed.

-Proper hydration is one of the most important aspects in life, especially when it comes to your athletic performance and your overall health.
+Proper hydration is one of the most important aspects of life, especially when it comes to your athletic performance and your overall health.

 As a matter of fact, your endurance during and recovery after workout highly depends on how well you rehydrate.
 This is mostly because, during a workout, lots of water from your body is consumed in various biochemical processes, including the generation of energy.